-With newer research and technological advancement, there is sea of change in managing the problems of Multiple Fractures and Severe Osteoarthritis.
-There is a fair amount of pain, no doubt.
-One cannot escape that, but the road to recovery is quick and full proof as opposed to the earlier days.
+With newer research and technological advancement, there is a sea change in managing the problems of Multiple Fractures and Severe Osteoarthritis.
+There is a fair amount of pain, no doubt; one cannot escape that, but the road to recovery is quick and full-proof as opposed to the earlier days.

-Take a case of Rahul, a Mechanical Engineer by profession, this 36-year-old met with a major Road Traffic Accident (RTA).
+Take the case of Rahul, a Mechanical Engineer by profession.
+This 36-year-old met with a major Road Traffic Accident (RTA).
 He was treated by me for his Multiple Fractures involving all the bones in both his legs.
 It looked like a lost case but thanks to the advancement in techniques, Rahul was up and about within three months.

 With the art of Minimal Invasive Surgery, all his broken bones were fixed with plates and rods.
 Due to so much metal in his legs, he was nicked name the ‘Metal Man’.
 This marvel in Morden technology helped him back on his feet doing his normal work within two months.
 In the third month, he was back to his old self.